 If your favourite extensions (or suitable replacements) are not available, speak to your developer about creating an alternative solution.

-If you’re still not sure about whether you should migrate to Magento 2, consult a Magento web development company to assess your website.
+If you’re still not sure about whether you should migrate to Magento 2, consult a Magento development agency to assess your website.
 It’s worth investigating all of the pros and cons before making your final decision.